Skip to main content

 Given an external identity provider is configured on the instance or on the organization, then:

-• when clicking the button the user will be redirected to the identity provider
+• when clicking the button, the user will be redirected to the identity provider

-• after successful login the user will be redirected to the application
+• after successful login, the user will be redirected to the application

 Machines

-Machine accounts can't use an interactive login but require other means of authentication, such as privately-signed JWT or personal access tokens.
+Machine accounts can't use an interactive login but require other means of authentication, such as privately signed JWT or personal access tokens.
 Read more about Service Users and recommended OpenID Connect Flows.

 Logout

 Users can terminate the session for all their users (logout).
-A client can also implement this, by calling the specific endpoint.
+A client can also implement this by calling the specific endpoint.

 Profile

 These actions are available for authenticated users only.
-ZITADEL provides a self-service UI for the user profile out-of-the box under the path $CUSTOM-DOMAIN/ui/console/users/me.
+ZITADEL provides a self-service UI for the user profile out-of-the box under the path $CUSTOM_DOMAIN/ui/console/users/me.
 You can also implement your own version in your application by using our APIs.

 Change password